Water | Craft

 Rowland Ricketts

-Rowland Ricketts utilizes natural dyes and historical processes to create contemporary textiles that span art and design.
+Rowland Ricketts (United States, b.
+1971) utilizes natural dyes and historical processes to create contemporary textiles that span art and design.
 Trained in indigo farming and dyeing in Japan, Rowland received his MFA from Cranbrook Academy of Art in 2005 and is a Provost Professor in Indiana University’s Eskenazi School of Art, Architecture + Design.
 A recipient of United States Artists and Smithsonian Artist Research Fellowships, his work has been exhibited at the Museum of Fine Arts Boston, the Smithsonian American Art Museum’s Renwick Gallery, the Cleveland Museum of Art, and the Seattle Art Museum.

 Sarah Sense